-So the biggest issue then for Nester is about organizing their pets supplies in a way that is practical without detracting from the interior style and design of the home.
-For example, a typical Nester might have dog themed blankets in different colours and designs and, because they use them in the living room, the bedroom, and home office (as the pet likes to be close to them), these blankets will be draped over furnishings.
-It is not that Nester’s are not organized, it is more that with all the cute beds, baskets, toys, bowels, photo frames etc., there can be a clash of styles which in turn ends up looking disorganized.
+So the biggest issue then for The Nester in preparing their home for a new dog will be in organizing their pet supplies in a fashion that is practical without detracting from the interior style and design of the home.
+For example, a typical Nester might have dog-themed blankets in different colours and designs in the living room, the bedroom, and home office.
+It is not that Nester’s are not organized, it is more that with all the cute beds, baskets, toys, bowels, photo frames etc., there can be a clash of styles which in turn ends up looking cluttered or disorganized.

-I saw this pet supplies armoire in Better Homes and Gardens Pet Armoire and thought it was a perfect example of how a Nester might organize all their supplies.
+I saw this pet supplies armoire in Better Homes and Gardens Pet Armoire and thought it was a perfect example of how a Nester might organize all their supplies for their new dog.
 I love this idea because it keeps all the supplies in one place and this allows you to decorate the hell out of it and make it all about your beloved pooch.
 Clearly, this is the ideal solution if you have the space in your home for it.
 If you don’t, then that’s fine.
-The important point that I am making here for The Nester is to create one place that can become pet central with it’s cute toys, prints, outfits, hooks, baskets, calendars etc.
+The important point that I am making here for The Nester in preparing their home for their new dog is to create one place that can become pet central with its cute toys, prints, outfits, hooks, baskets, calendars etc.

 If you don’t have the space to put an armoire you could, for example, consider creating a pet zone in your home which would have all the supplies you need and, also allows you to decorate the area with photos and memorabilia.
 PetLady.com has a lovely example of what a pet zone in your home might look like: Pet Zone Example